TERMS of SALE

 C. FREIGHT POLICY

 Prices stated are F.O.B. origin, freight prepaid to destination specified in the order.
 Grainger charges a shipping and handling fee, (which includes internal handling and related costs), on each order which is applied at time of order and reflected on Customer's invoice.
 Receipts for shipping and handling charges will not be furnished.
-Orders over U.S. $1500 (including any backorders) are shipped freight free for standard parcel delivery.
+For customers with an established Grainger account, orders over U.S. $1500 (including any backorders) are shipped freight free for standard parcel delivery.
 COD shipments are not permitted.
 Other terms and conditions may apply for other than standard ground delivery ("Other Freight Services"), including without limitation, expedited same day delivery, less than truckload (LTL) shipments, air freight, freight collect, export orders, hazardous materials, Customer's carrier, shipments outside the contiguous U.S. or other special handling by the carrier.
 Any charges incurred for Other Freight Services must be paid by Customer.
 Fuel surcharges may be applied.
 Title and risk of loss pass to Customer upon tender of shipment to the carrier.
 If the product is damaged in transit, Customer's only recourse is to file a claim with the carrier.

 D. PRODUCT WARRANTY POLICY